JetBrains/intellij-sdk-docs/topics/appendix/tools/ide_tooling/internal_actions/internal_actions_intro.md

 <snippet id="enable_internal_mode_tip">

-> If the menu item <ui-path>Tools | Internal Actions</ui-path> is not available in IntelliJ IDEA, then the first step is [Enabling Internal Mode](enabling_internal.md).
+> If the menu item <ui-path>Tools | Internal Actions</ui-path> is not available in the IDE, then the first step is [Enabling Internal Mode](enabling_internal.md).
 >

 </snippet>

-Click on the following topics to learn more about the _Internal Actions_ menu.
+Click on the following topics to learn more about the <ui-path>Internal Actions</ui-path> menu.

-* [Enabling Internal Mode](enabling_internal.md) provides instructions for enabling the Internal Actions menu in IntelliJ IDEA.
+* [Enabling Internal Mode](enabling_internal.md) provides instructions for enabling the Internal Actions menu.
-* [UI Tools](internal_ui_sub.md) has information about some Internal Actions menu tools for inspecting and testing plugin UI.
+* [UI Tools](internal_ui_sub.md) has information about some tools for inspecting and testing plugin UI.